Savannah Invitational

-The Savannah Invitational is a college basketball tournament founded in 2016 that is held at the Savannah Civic Center in Savannah, Georgia.
-The event includes both a men′s and a women′s tournament.
+The Savannah Invitational was a college basketball tournament founded in 2016 held at the Savannah Civic Center in Savannah, Georgia.
+The event included both a men′s and a women′s tournament.

 2016

 Men's tournament

 The men's tournament took place November 20-26.
 The eight participating teams were divided into two brackets, a "host" bracket and a "visitors" bracket.
 Each of the four "host" teams hosted two of the "visitors" teams in games on their campuses in the first two rounds of the tournament on November 20 and 22.
 Regardless of the results of those two rounds, the four "host" teams then met one another in a bracketed tournament in Savannah in the third and championship rounds on November 25 and 26.
 Meanwhile, the four "visitor" teams also met in Savannah on November 25 and 26 to play a non-bracketed round-robin among themselves, with no championship awarded to them.